-In May 2012, the Commission approved a new funding approach that directs specific federal funds to support more focused growth in the Bay Area.
-The One Bay Area Grant (OBAG) commits \$320 million over the next four years (\$14.6 billion over the life of the plan), from federal surface transportation legislation currently known as MAP-21 (Moving Ahead for Progress in the 21st Century).
+In May 2012, MTC approved a new funding approach that directs specific federal funds to support more focused growth in the Bay Area.
+The OneBayArea Grant (OBAG) program commits \$320 million over the next four years (\$14.6 billion over the life of the plan), from federal surface transportation legislation currently known as MAP-21 (Moving Ahead for Progress in the 21st Century).
 OBAG is designed to support jurisdictions that focus housing growth in Priority Development Areas through their planning and zoning policies, and the production of housing units.
-Specifically the program rewards jurisdictions that accept housing allocations through the Regional Housing Need Allocation (RHNA) process.
+Specifically the program rewards jurisdictions that accept housing allocations through the

+Regional Housing Need Allocation (RHNA) process.
 The distribution of OBAG funds to counties is based on the following factors: population, past housing production and future housing commitments, and efforts to produce low-income housing.